bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 zip:= 1
 ------------------------------------------------------------------
 ```

-We are on something, let the hunt begin hunter2.
+We are onto something, let the hunt begin hunter2.
 Another zip again with a password.
 No further hints were found in the pcap so we tried good old brute forcing.
 For that we used [fcrackzip](https://www.kali.org/tools/fcrackzip/).
-We used the good old rockyoutxt wordlist and directly had luck:
+We used the good old rockyoutxt wordlist and had luck immediately :

 ```console
 └─$ fcrackzip -u -D -p /usr/share/wordlists/rockyou.txt 00000001.zip                                                   130 ⨯